 A FAVR reimbursement, however, combines a mileage rate with a fixed monthly allowance.
 Both the cents-per-mile and the fixed rate are derived from vehicle expense data localized to the driver's garage zip code.
 Whereas a standard rate like the IRS mileage rate reflects average vehicle costs, a fixed and variable rate takes into account localized cost differences that change frequently like gas prices.

 Both mileage reimbursements and FAVR plans are intended to cover all business vehicle expenses relevant to an employee's work.
 This would include gas, insurance, depreciation, maintenance, oil, and more.
 The question is, do standard mileage rates and FAVR reimbursements truly cover all these expenses effectively?

-Fixed costs (ownership expenses)
+Reimbursing fixed vehicle costs (ownership expenses)

-Requiring an employee to have a vehicle means that the employer is responsible to reimburse not just operating costs but also ownership costs.
+Requiring an employee to have a vehicle means that the employer is responsible to reimburse not just operating costs like fuel but also ownership costs.
 These are the fixed costs the come with owning a vehicle.
 Month-to-month, they stay roughly the same.
 Examples:

 - Car insurance

 - Taxes, registration, and license

 A mileage reimbursement increases the more you drive, unlike these expenses.
 If two drivers have the same ownership costs but one drives a lot more than the other, that second driver will receive a disproportionately larger reimbursement.
 This is a big deal because fixed costs represent 60 - 70% of the average driver's vehicle expenses.
 Paying only a mileage rate practically leaves these expenses out of the equation.